Determining the progression of events is easy once you identify the family of Thematic issues present in your story.

 Looking at the family of thematic Issues resting below the Type-level Concern of Conceiving, I began to sense something incongruent.
 Permission, Deficiency, Need, and Expediency failed to describe the kind of conflict accurately, and thematic issues dealt with in the film.

-Scanning the general area in and around these issues–as I knew, overall, that the kind of conflict explored dealt with Psychological manipulations and dysfunctional lines of thinking–I ran across State of Being, Sense of Self, Situation, and Circumstances.
+Scanning the general area in and around these issues–as I knew, overall, that the kind of conflict explored dealt with Psychological manipulations and dysfunctional lines of thinking–I ran across State of Being, Sense of Self, Universe, and Circumstances.

 These four thematic issues summed up the entirety of writer/director Jordan Peele’s narrative.
 Georgina, Walter, and Andre Hayworth’s Sense of Self.
 Mr. and Mrs. Armitage’s State of Being really awful people (actually, the entire family).
-Chris’s Situation of being the only black person in a sea of white people.
+Chris’s Universe of being the only black person in a sea of white people.
 And the overwhelming Circumstances of your physicality failing you.
 Put together, this unique family of disturbing Issues shapes the thematic conversation of Get Out.

 And they also set the Plot of the film.